-That sounded reasonable from MOS' perspective, but later I found another answer, that most of the team that designed the 6502 left MOS by 1978, and thus even if they wanted to upgrade their design, they didn't have the talent in house to do that.
+That sounded reasonable from MOS' perspective, but later I found another answer, that most of the team that designed the 6502 left MOS by 1978, and thus even if they wanted to upgrade their design, they no longer had the talent in house to do that.
 Mensch had left too, founding Western Design Center in 1978.

 I could have stopped with those answers, but this didn't explain why neither Intel nor Zilog expanded the 8080, 8086, or Z80 with larger address spaces either.
-The only reasonable explanation was that that in foresight they all saw 16-bit CPUs as the next step in microcomputers.
-Except for Motorola, which leapfrogged the whole industry in 1979 with the 32-bit 68000.
+The only reasonable explanation was that that in foresight they all saw 16-bit CPUs as the next step in microcomputers, despite the 16-bit CPUs also having just 16-bit addresses.
+Except for Motorola, which leapfrogged the whole industry in 1979 with the 32-bit 68000 CPU.

-Eventually I found an interview with the 68000 team, who explained that they hadn't enjoyed losing every important socket in the 8-bit computer era, purposefully bringing a design to management that would best Intel, Zilog, National, and every other contender for the upcoming 16-bit era.
+Eventually I found an interview with the 68000 team, who explained that they hadn't enjoyed losing every important socket in the 8-bit computer era, purposefully bringing a design to management that would best Intel, Zilog, National, and every other contender for the expected, upcoming, 16-bit era.
 That strategy worked, with the 68000 winning every socket except the IBM PC (which apparently they would have won too if not for a few thousand test chips that IBM requested, which Motorola couldn't provide in time).